Self-Reflective Awareness: A Crucial Life Skill

 There are a number of different facets to SRA.
 Here are eight key domains we focus on and areas of SRA capacities we expect to see and some of the additional ways we train them.

-2. Understand your needs, motivations, and emotions.
+- Understand your needs, motivations, and emotions.
 Humans have intense social drives for things like intimacy and belonging and achievement and power.
-We also have deep seated feelings about ourselves and others and key events.
+We also have deep-seated feelings about ourselves and others and key events.
 But often we do not spend time deeply experiencing or observing these aspects of our mental process.
 Attention to core motives and feeling states is crucial.
-Dr. Ken Critchfield is the Co-director of our program and he helps folks understand their core attachment needs and how early patterns of attachment set the stage for current relating patterns.
+Dr. Ken Critchfield is the co-director of our program and he helps folks understand their core attachment needs and how early patterns of attachment set the stage for current relating patterns.

-5. Understand your beliefs/values and worldview.
-Core faculty Dr. Craig Shealy is an expert in beliefs and values and he guides students regularly on deep conversations about what beliefs and values are, where do they come from, how are they shaped and how do we respond when confronted with others who have very different beliefs and values (i.e., are we open or closed and defensive).
+- Understand your beliefs/values and worldview.
+Core faculty Dr. Craig Shealy is an expert in beliefs and values and he guides students regularly on deep conversations about what beliefs and values are, where they come from, how they are shaped, and how we respond when confronted with others who have very different beliefs and values (i.e., are we open or closed and defensive?).
 Students need to reflect on their religious beliefs, their views regarding the nature of being human, and their political beliefs in terms of the role of the government and their social values.
 We help students understand their beliefs and values in terms of their Versions of Reality (VOR).

-6. Know your purpose in life and how you make meaning.
-Related to both one’s beliefs and values and core motives, is the recognition of what gives one’s life meaning and purpose.
-Students must reflect on why they are pursuing a doctoral degree, what are their “valued states of being”, and what kind of difference they want to make in the world.
+- Know your purpose in life and how you make meaning.
+Related to both one’s beliefs and values and core motives is the recognition of what gives one’s life meaning and purpose.
+Students must reflect on why they are pursuing a doctoral degree, what are their “valued states of being,” and what kind of difference they want to make in the world.

 More than two thousand years ago, the ancient Greeks carved “Know Thyself” above the entrance to the Apollo Temple at Delphi.
 We concur with this central maxim and believe SRA is a crucial capacity that is necessary for living a fulfilling, complex, and wise life.
 It is a basic capacity that should be fostered in relationships, in education in general, and in professional psychology in particular.